mjordan/islandora_workbench_docs/docs/contact_sheet.md

-During `--check`, you can generate a contact sheet from your input CSV by adding the command-line option `--contactsheet`, like this:
+During `--check` in `create` tasks, you can generate a contact sheet from your input CSV by adding the command-line option `--contactsheet`, like this:

 * `./workbench --config anyconfig.yml --check --contactsheet`